Partners and Program History

 City School Transportation Safety Committee (CSTSC)

-Since 1994 (and earlier), the PTA through Traffic Safety Representatives and involved parents has been focused on school commute safety and alternatives to single family car trips to school.
+Since 1994 (and earlier), the Parent-Teacher Association (PTA) through Traffic Safety Representatives and involved parents has been focused on school commute safety and alternatives to single family car trips to school.
 A committee called the City/School Traffic Safety Committee (CSTSC) was created of community members, City of Palo Alto staff and Palo Alto Unified School District staff to advise the City Manager and the School Superintendent on matters relating to school traffic safety for students.

 Significant progress was made to reverse the trend toward car-commuting.
 Thanks to the committee’s work, there are fewer single-family car trips to school and more students walking, biking, and carpooling.
 This was accomplished primarily by educating parents and students on alternatives to driving and the benefits of walking and biking to school.